rollandvass/rollandvass/README.md

   - I'm also a 'free-time' music producer — it's more of a hobby.
   - I have quite a tendency to start exploring CyberSecurity.
   - I love IoT stuff man.
   - Oh, and did I mention?
-I have a soft spot for computer networking — it’s like the backbone that ties all my tech obsessions together.
+I have a soft spot for computer networking — it’s the backbone that ties my tech obsessions together.

 <br>